 For me, I tend to reserve 15% of my income for each of these categories.
 This means that $300 goes into each of these categories immediately after you receive your paycheck.
 You can adjust the percentages according to your needs.

 Okay, so let’s start with the Financial Independence Account.
 You can use this one to invest in your retirement accounts, invest in individual stocks, bonds for risk reduction, or ETFs for diversification.

 Another way to fund your financial independence account is to invest in Peer-to-Peer loans.
-You’re getting higher returns on your money by investing your money, which often means increased risk.
-If you want to start with Peer-to-Peer lending, Mintos and EstateGuru a great place to start.
+You’re getting higher returns on your funds by investing your money, which often means increased risk.
+If you want to start with Peer-to-Peer lending, here are some of the platforms that you can try:

 Long Term Saving For Spending

 Regarding Long Term Saving for Spending (LTSS), you can make different accounts within this category for individual goals.
 For example, I want to save $100 per month for my annual holiday, $100 for my emergency fund (if you don’t have it yet), and $100 to buy a house.
 It makes $300 in total.